BjRo/bjro.github.io/_posts/2018-11-4-choosing-the-right-technology.md

 How did we end up with those?
 The reason for this is two-fold.
 First, we made a pre-requisite that for every technology stack option we would require at least some minimal in-house production experience.
 This was primarily intended as a fallback scenario when our problem solving or troubleshooting skills hit an impasse.

 Second, we didn't want to to have deep integration into our monitoring and deployment infrastructure in the critical project path.
-(I was just coming of a stint in our messenger product where I spend 1,5 months building an integration with our in-house messaging system for `Elixir`)
+(I was just coming of a stint in our messenger product where I spent 1,5 months on building an integration with our in-house messaging system for `Elixir`)

 Our checklist contained an example schema, 3 different `GraphQL` queries and 1 `GraphQL` mutation to execute against the server.
 That was primarily for observing and comparing the execution behavior, but also to get a decent understanding how a `GraphQL` server in general works.